Frequently Asked Questions

 Passes sponsored by the Friends of the Hopedale Library:

-- Isabella Stewart Gardner Museum (Boston)
+- Isabella Stewart Gardner Museum

-- Massachusetts State Parks (parking pass)
+- Massachusetts State Parks (DCR parking pass)*

-Passes sponsored by the Hopedale Foundation (available to Hopedale residents only):
+Passes sponsored by the Hopedale Foundation:

 - Museum of Science (Boston)*